benjamindenboer/Framer-AudioPlayer/README.md

 	backgroundColor: "e7e7e7"
 ```

-To target & customize the fill:
+The height of the progressFill is automatically set to equal the height of the progressBar.
+To customize the fill:
 ```javascript
 audio.progressFill.backgroundColor = "transparent"
 ```